 Quality And Digitisation Vital For Future Success In Food Industry

-Increased quality and a greater focus on digitisation in factories are two key trends identified in a recent global survey by food and drink IT specialist CSB-System.
+Increased Quality And Digitisation Vital For Future Success In Food Industry in factories are two key trends identified in a recent global survey by food and drink IT specialist CSB-System.

 A total of 120 decision-makers in the international food and beverage industry participated in the research, which revealed that respondents were optimistic about future prospects, expecting the economic situation for their businesses to pick up in the years to come.
 As part of this, half of them specified quality, freshness and innovations as key drivers in defining product leadership.